rijksuniversiteit-groningen/rugplot/README.md

 	jsonfile <- create_rugjson(visplot = 'pca')
 	```

+	The JSON file will have many parameters, most of them will have
-	Open the file and fill in the required parameters between angle
+    default values, fill in the required parameters between angle
     brackets `<>`.
 Assuming that you have the `iris.csv` file, the
     JSON file can be updated as follows: